olena-syrotenko/design-patterns/README.md

 **Implementation**:
    1. define abstraction class with base operations
-   2. *_optionally_ define a refind abstraction with more specialized operations
+   2. *_optionally_ define a refined abstraction with more specialized operations
    3. define an implementation class that will be used by abstraction (with composition) _if we have a single implementation than we can skip creating the interface_
    4. define several concrete implementations

 **Pitfalls**:
-   - need to have a well thought out and fairly comprehensive design
+   - need to have a well-thought-out and fairly comprehensive design
    - need to be designed up front (adding to legacy code is difficult)